-Over the years it has become clear that many homeowners avoid having waterproofing done because they are afraid that the necessary repairs for their basement will cost them a small fortune.
-Actually, getting basement leaks fixed, when dealing with an honest company, can cost far less than what you might think.
+Over the years it has become clear that many homeowners avoid having waterproofing done because they are afraid that the necessary repairs for basement waterproofing, or to fix a crack in a basement wall, will cost them a small fortune.
+Actually, getting basement leaks fixed, when dealing with an ethical company, will likely cost you far less than what you might think.

-In general, the cost to fix a basement leak can be as low as $150, to 10’s of $1,000’s; obviously the repair method and the amount of waterproofing will determine the actual cost to waterproof a basement.
+In general, the cost of a basement leak repair can be as low as $150, to 10’s of $1,000’s; obviously the repair method and the amount of waterproofing will determine the actual cost to fix the leak in your foundation.

 Below are the price ranges for basement waterproofing repairs in the Greater Toronto Area.
-The prices listed were obtained during meetings with clients that had obtained several estimates.
+The prices listed were obtained during meetings with clients that had obtained several estimates for leaky basement repair.

-- Average price to fix interior cracks in a poured concrete foundation by crack injection - $350 - $525 per crack;
+- Average cost to fix foundation cracks in a poured concrete foundation by crack injection - $350 - $575 per crack;

 - Window well drain installation - $850 - $1200 per window well;

-- External excavation and waterproofing (average cost to fix weeping tile) - $100 - $250 per linear foot influenced by excavation depth and accessibility (minimums usually apply);
+- Exterior excavation and waterproofing (average cost to fix weeping tile) - $100 - $250 per linear foot influenced by excavation depth and accessibility (minimums usually apply);

 - Interior perimeter drain / weeping tile system installation - $50 - $85 per linear foot (minimums usually apply);